intercreate/docs/Windows/wsl2.md

 ### Windows 11

 While many of these same techniques are possible in Windows 10, WSL2 in Windows 10 is no longer receiving important feature updates.
+It is recommended to run Windows Update until up to date.

 [Installation Documentation](https://support.microsoft.com/en-us/windows/ways-to-install-windows-11-e0edbbfb-cfc5-4011-868b-2ce77ac7c70e)